DeltaConv: Anisotropic Operators for Geometric Deep Learning on Point Clouds: Related work

 \paragraph*{Geometric operators} Multiple authors use geometric operators to construct convolutions.
 The graph-Laplacian is used in GCN~\cite{kipf2017}.
 Spectral networks for learning on graphs are based on the eigenpairs of the graph-Laplacian~\cite{Bruna2013}.
-Surface networks for triangle meshes~\cite{Kostrikov2018} interleave the Laplacian with the extrinsic Dirac operator.
+Surface networks for triangle meshes~\cite{Kostrikov2018} interleave the Laplacian with the extrinsic Dirac operator~\cite{liu2017dirac}.
 Parametrized Differential Operators (PDOs)~\cite{jiang2018spherical} use the gradient and divergence operators to learn from spherical signals on unstructured grids.
-Recently, DiffGCN~\cite{Eliasof2020} uses finite difference schemes of the gradient and divergence operators for the construction of graph networks.
-DiffusionNet~\cite{Sharp2020DiffusionIA} uses the Laplace--Beltrami operator to learn to diffuse signals on the surface.
-Alongside learned diffusion, DiffusionNet uses the gradient in combination with a scalar product to compute directional features.
-An approach adjacent to these networks is HodgeNet~\cite{smirnov2021hodgenet}, which learns to build operators using the structure of differential operators.
-Our approach extends the available operators to be used in the network and maintains a stream of vector-valued features, so that directional information can be processed in deeper layers of the network.
+DiffGCN~\cite{Eliasof2020} uses finite difference schemes of the gradient and divergence operators for the construction of graph networks.
+DiffusionNet~\cite{Sharp2020DiffusionIA} learns diffusion using the Laplace--Beltrami operator and directional features from gradients.
+DeltaConv uses a larger set of operators, combining and concatenating operators from vector calculus.
+In addition, it allows the processing of directional information in the stream of vector-valued features.
+A related approach is HodgeNet~\cite{smirnov2021hodgenet}, which learns to build operators using the structure of differential operators.
 Outside of deep learning, differential operators are widely applied for the analysis of 3D shapes \cite{Crane2013DGP,Goes2015}.